 The interest in this area lies firstly in its amazing remote location, and in the way the plants, wildlife, birds and people have adapted to this strange desert environment over the millennia.
-Sometimes you will be guided by San Bushmen revealing something of their age-old survival and tracking skills.
-You can walk with them in the morning learning about desert adapted vegetation, and later in the day can move further afield across the fragile salt incrusted pans either on the specially adapted quad bikes or by vehicle seeking out wildlife and evidence of ancient civilisations where you might find rock engravings and shards of pottery.
+Sometimes you will be guided by San Bushmen, revealing something of their age-old survival and tracking skills.
+You can walk with them in the morning learning about desert adapted vegetation, and later in the day can move further afield across the fragile salt encrusted pans either on the specially adapted quad bikes or by vehicle, seeking out wildlife and evidence of ancient civilisations where you might find rock engravings and shards of pottery.

 When you first arrive at Jack’s Camp you will wonder how anything could survive here, yet you quickly become acquainted with birdlife and the desert wildlife which includes families of meerkats, brown hyena, aardvark and smaller antelope such as gemsbok and springbok.
 During the wet season, particularly from February to May, the area often receives sporadic thunderstorms which can bring about a migration of zebra, wildebeest and other creatures in search of water in these ancient lake lands.